AceRNorth/gdsims/_sources/tutorials/tutorial3.rst

    This tutorial will require the same installations as Tutorial :ref:`tutorial-1.2`.

-With a few tweaks we can easily transform our previous population size animation into an animation of the drive allele frequency to track the spread of the gene drive.
+We can also create an animation of the drive allele frequency to track the spread of the gene drive.

 The drive allele (D) frequency is calculated relative to all available genotypes: